ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-01-18-energy-use-in-the-philippines.md

 category: notebook
 comments: true
 author: "LJ MIRANDA"
+tags:
+- exploratory data analysis
+- data visualization
+- philippines
+- data project
 ---

 I am investigating the country's energy use given the World Development Indicators dataset provided here in Kaggle.
-I am particularly interested to how the Philippines has been performing over time, as well as how it performs compared with its South-East Asian Neighbors.
+I am particularly interested to how the Philippines has been performing over time, as well as how it performs compared with its South-East Asian Neighbors<!--more-->.
 If you have any questions or suggestions, do not hesitate to reach me through the comments below.
 I would like to hear and learn from you!

 1. [What percentage of the population has access to electricity?](#access-to-electricity)